How it works

 Yes.
-Two-factor authentication is a new service built directly into iOS, macOS, tvOS, watchOS, and Apple’s web sites.
+Two-factor authentication is built directly into iOS, macOS, tvOS, watchOS, and Apple’s web sites.
 It uses different methods to trust devices and deliver verification codes, and offers a more streamlined user experience.
 Two-factor authentication is required in order to use certain features that require improved security.

 The older two-step verification feature continues to work separately for users who are already enrolled.

 What if I forget my password?

 You can reset or change your password from your trusted device when you follow these steps.

 - Go to Settings > [your name].
 If you're using iOS 10.2 or earlier, go to Settings > iCloud > tap your Apple ID.